funvill/funvill.github.io/_posts/2009-12-02-cakephp-add-meta-tags-to-views.md

 ---
-title: Cakephp - Add meta tags to views
+title: "Cakephp - Add meta tags to views"
 date: 2009-12-02 12:20:00
+categories:
-categories: Tips
+- Tips
+slug: cakephp-add-meta-tags-to-views

 ---

 This is how you add well formated meta tags to a cakephp views even thou the meta tags are rendered in the layout.

 In the head section of your layout, add this line: